FThompson/FormPersistence.js/README.md

 ### Compatibility ###

 Uses modern JavaScript features (up to ECMAScript 2016) like the `of` operator.
-Use a compiler like [Babel](https://github.com/babel/babel) if you need to support IE users.
+Use a compiler like [Babel](https://github.com/babel/babel) if you need to support IE/legacy users.

 ### Known issues / Limitations ###